Interactive whiteboard: Additional research

 Glover & Miller conducted a study on the pedagogic impact of interactive whiteboards in a secondary school.
-They found that although interactive whiteboards are theoretically more than a computer if it is only being used as an adjunct to teaching its potential remains unrealized.
+They found that although interactive whiteboards are theoretically more than a computer if it is only being used as an adjunct to teach its potential remains unrealized.
 The authors' research was primarily to ascertain the extent and type of use in the classroom.

 In order to determine if any change in pedagogy or teaching strategies was taking place the researchers conducted a detailed questionnaire.
 The authors found that the teachers used the IWBs in one of three ways; as an aid to efficiency, as an extension device, and as a transformative device.
 They noted that teachers' use of the technology was not primarily affected by training, access, or software availability.
 When used as a transformative device (approximately 10% of teachers taking part in the study) the impact on pedagogy was transformative.

 In recent times, manufacturers of IWB technology have been setting up various online support communities for teachers and educational institutions deploying the use of the interactive whiteboards in learning environments.
 Such websites regularly contribute research findings and administer free whiteboard lessons to promote widespread use of interactive whiteboards in classrooms.